 This section describes in some details the procedure to determine the transformations of two assemblages after they are put in contact and the system as a whole reaches a condition of chemical equilibrium.
-The bulk composition is described by nine oxides (SiO_2 , TiO_2 , Al_2O_3 , Fe_2O_3 , Cr_2O_3 , FeO, MgO, CaO, Na_2O wt%).
-Pressure and temperature are defined at the begin-

-- 5 ning of the process and they are kept constant.
+The bulk composition is described by nine oxides (SiO2, TiO2, Al2O3, Fe2O3, Cr2O3, FeO, MgO, CaO, Na2O wt%).
+Pressure and temperature are defined at the beginning of the process and they are kept constant.
 Water (thermodynamic phase) is not considered simply because the mobility of a fluid phase (or melt) cannot be easily quantified and incorporated in the model.
-Three independent equilibrium computations are performed by minimizing assemblages are retrieved using AlphaMELTS.
-These are standard equilibrium computations which consist of solving a constrained minimization of the Gibbs free energy using AlphaMELTS (van Zeggeren and Storey, 1970; Ghiorso, 198).
+Three independent equilibrium assemblages are retrieved using AlphaMELTS.
+These are standard equilibrium computations which consist of solving a constrained minimization of the Gibbs free energy (van Zeggeren and Storey, 1970; Ghiorso, 1985; Smith and Missen, 1991).
 The first two equilibrations involve the bulk compositions of the two assemblages separately.
-The third one is performed as- - suming a weighted average of the bulk composition of the two assemblages in a predefined proportion, for example 1:1, 5:1 or 100:1, also expressed as f:1 where f=1,5,100 (peridotite : gabbro/eclogite).
+The third one is performed assuming a weighted average of the bulk composition of the two assemblages in a predefined proportion, for example 1:1, 5:1 or 100:1,

+30 also expressed as f:1 where f=1,5,100 (peridotite : gabbro/eclogite).
 This third computation applies to a whole system in which the two assemblages are now considered sub-systems.
 The variable proportion essentially allows to put increasingly larger portions of the sub-system mantle in contact with the sub-system gabbro/eclogite using the factor f to indicate the relative "size" or mass of material involved.
-By using AlphaMELTS the mineralogical abundance and composition in moles - 15 is retrieved from the file phase_main_tbl.txt, while the chemical potential for each mineral component in the solid mixture is retrieved from the thermodynamic output file (option 15 in the AlphaMELTS program).
-Knowing all the minerals components involved, an independent set of chemical reactions can be easily found (Smith and Missen, 1991).
+By using AlphaMELTS the mineralogical abundance and composition in moles is retrieved from the file phase main tbl.txt, while the chemical potential for each mineral component in the solid mixture is retrieved from the thermodynamic output file (option 15 in the AlphaMELTS program).
+Knowing all the minerals components involved. an independent set of chemical reactions can be easily found (Smith and Missen, 1991).
 For the problem in hand, the list of minerals and abbreviations are reported in table 1, and the set of independent reactions are listed in table 2.

-Given the above information, the next step is to determine the bulk composition and the mineralogical assemblages of the two - sub-systems after they have been put together and equilibration of the whole system has been reached.
-For this equilibration procedure problem the initial amount of moles n of mineral components i in the two assemblages is allowed to vary (Δn_i) , provided that certain constraints are met.
+Given the above information, the next step is to determine the bulk composition and the mineralogical assemblages of the two 5 sub-systems after they have been put together and equilibration of the whole system has been reached.
+For this problem the initial amount of moles n of mineral components i in the two assemblages is allowed to vary (Δn_i) , provided that certain constraints are met.
 The set of constraints can be broadly defined in two categories.
 The first group consist of relations that are based on general mass, chemical or thermodynamic principles.
-The second set of constraints are based on certain reasonable assumptions that will need to be verified by future experimental studies. - 25 The first and most straightforward set of constraints requires that the sum of the moles in the two assemblages should be equal to the moles of the whole system:
+The second set of constraints are based on certain reasonable assumptions that will need to be verified by future experimental studies.
+10

+The first and most straightforward set of constraints requires that the sum of the moles in the two assemblages should be equal to the moles of the whole system: